adeelakram696/adeel.github.io/projects.md

   <div>[July 18 – January 19]</div>
 </div>
 ----
-- Technologies: <strong>Javascript, ReactJS, Redux, GraphQL, Jest</strong>
+- Tech Stack: <strong>Javascript, ReactJS, Redux, GraphQL, Jest</strong>
 - A module that helps team to manage itinerary request and responds on it. send updates to customer.
 - Leading the team of 2 developers
 - Built a event base messaging system where Backend was on KAFKA.